All articlesSOC 2

 Can I get SOC 2 if I’m not yet profitable?

-Absolutely.
+Yes.
 SOC 2 is about your security controls and practices, not your financial performance.
-Many of the companies we work with are pre-revenue or early-revenue startups.
+Many companies we work with are pre-revenue or early-revenue.
+Getting SOC 2 early often helps you become profitable faster by unlocking enterprise deals.

 What if I fail the audit?

 With Comp AI, our customers have a 100% audit success rate.
-We don't send you to audit until you're ready, and we work with auditors who understand our process.
+We don’t send you to audit until you’re ready, and we work with auditors who understand our process.
+We offer a money-back guarantee.
+If you don’t pass, you don’t pay.
+If you’re coming from a prior exception, our failed SOC 2 audit recovery playbook walks through remediation step by step.

 Will my SOC 2 report be accepted by customers?

 Yes.
 SOC 2 audits are conducted by licensed CPA firms according to AICPA standards.
-The report format and attestation is the same regardless of which platform you used to prepare.
+The report format and attestation are the same regardless of which platform you used to prepare.
 Customers care about the end result: a valid SOC 2 report from a reputable auditor.

 How do I maintain SOC 2 compliance after the initial audit?

+SOC 2 isn’t one-and-done.
+You have to maintain your controls and go through annual audits.
 With Comp AI, continuous monitoring happens automatically.
 Our AI agents keep collecting evidence, flagging potential issues, and ensuring you stay compliant year-round.
-When audit time comes around again, you're already prepared.
+When audit time comes around again, you’re already prepared.

 Get SOC 2 Before Your Series A Starts